dpc-sdp/ripple/docs/content/design-system/5.components/vertical-navigation.md

 ### When and how not to use
 - Don't embed on a page that doesn't have a sidebar.
-- Don't add more than four child levels.
-The indentation will become indiscernible, which affects usability.
+- Don't add more than 4 child levels.
+Users will not see the indents, so navigation will become confusing.
-- Don't use on a site with less than 5 pages.
+- Don't use on a site with fewer than 5 pages.
 - Don’t use with icons.
 - Never use it to link to other sites.

 ---

 ## Theming
-Vertical navigation uses colour to highlight the current page the user is on.
+Vertical navigation uses colour and active state focus to highlight the current page the user is on.

 ::DocsThemeChooser
   ::DocsExample